Frontier FiberOptic vs. Spectrum

 Spectrum is available mainly on the eastern side of the United States, with particular emphasis on the New England area, and some scattered service throughout the West Coast and into the Hawaiian islands.
 In fact, its top five states for coverage are Hawaii, Ohio, Kentucky, North Carolina, and New York.

-Frontier FiOS, on the other hand, services both the East Coast and the West Coast pretty well (with a stronger focus on the West), but it leaves the Midwest fairly dry.
+Frontier FiberOptic, on the other hand, services both the East Coast and the West Coast pretty well (with a stronger focus on the West), but it leaves the Midwest fairly dry.
 No surprise there.
-Frontier bought its fiber-optic internet lines from Verizon FiOS originally, so wherever Verizon focused first, Frontier FiOS must automatically follow.
+Frontier bought its fiber-optic internet lines from Verizon Fios originally, so wherever Verizon focused first, Frontier FiberOptic must automatically follow.

 If you live in California, New York, Ohio, Texas, or South Carolina, congratulations—you should have access to one or both of these services, since these five states sport the most competition between the two internet companies.